zsaylors/FilmQueryProject/README.md

 3. Return to main menu? - This will bring the user back to the main menu.

 #### Option 2: Look up a film by a search keyword.
 The user will be prompted to type a keyword.
 This may be a single letter, a single word, or a phrase.
-The program will search for and exact match in the film title or film description.
+The program will search for and exact match in the film title or description.
 All films that have matching keywords will display.

 #### Option 3: Exit.
 Choosing exit will terminate the program.